 Amidst the pressure of making all of these choices, the temptation to make an easy (perhaps even a “pick the cheapest”) decision looks very appealing.
 However, as a wedding day involves months, sometimes even years of planning, it’s worth remembering that, once everyone has gone home (the venue is organising the next wedding, the cake’s been eaten, the drink’s stopped flowing, the flowers have died, your dress has been boxed up and the honeymoon is a distant memory), your photographs are one of the few things to help you remember all of the wonderful details of the day.
 From the conversations amongst guests over the morning after breakfast to the couple looking forward to seeing the images after returning from honeymoon, the expectation is very real.
 Don’t leave them to chance.

 So, how do you choose the perfect wedding photographer for your day?
-Your choice of photographers is enormous (Googling “wedding photographers in Lincolnshire” delivers 117,000 results)!
+Your choice of photographers is enormous (Googling “ Lincolnshire wedding photographer ” delivers 117,000 results)!
 As a photographer who’s been involved in helping couples realise their wedding dreams for over 20 years (I have been to a lot of weddings), here are my top ten tips.

 1. Don’t just choose on price alone – I would say this wouldn’t I, but whatever you do, it is almost impossible to compare photographers “like for like”.
 Each has their own style, choice of albums etc. So, look at their portfolio or web site and make sure that you like the style of images that they produce.
 Then, decide if this person is within your budget?
 Make sure you understand what everything costs, what is included in packages including reprints and albums and ask yourself “Is he or she worth the price difference?”
 In a recent survey, when asked what they would change about their wedding, 75% of brides said they wished they had put more of their budget aside for the wedding photographs, rather than on fripperies.